 which can be understood as the charge-parity symmetry.
-When we deal with ZZ-type interactions in Eq.~\eqref{Eqn:HSpinZZ},
+Applying the rTRS operator to the ZZ-type interactions of Eq.~\eqref{Eqn:HSpinZZ}, we get

-once given $\delta_i=\tilde{\delta}_i$ symmetrically, the system Hamiltonian always commutes with iTRS operator at specific $\phi$ illustrated in Eq.~\eqref{Eqn:InversionTRSphi}, which ensures twofold degeneracies of many-body states in the interacting case.
+Once $\delta_i=\tilde{\delta}_i$ are set symmetrically, the system Hamiltonian always commutes with iTRS operator at specific $\phi$ illustrated in Eq.~\eqref{Eqn:InversionTRSphi}, which ensures twofold degeneracies of many-body states in the interacting case.
 As for the NN-type interactions in Eq.~\eqref{Eqn:HFermiNN}, we obtain